2025-environmental-bioinformatics/Lab-Sequences/SLURM.md

 to log off your interactive run and return to the login node.

-If you type `squeue` again, you should still see your job active.

-Cancel it with:
+Alternatively, you can cancel a job with:

 ```bash
 scancel <JOB_NUMBER>